This diversity collection is geared towards younger students and helping them recognize and embrace differences among their classmates.

-This unit is comprised of three books.
+This diversity unit is comprised of three books.
 These books can be shared as read alouds.
 They would also be good books to place at a listening center.
 If a recording is not available, record yourself or a student in an older grade reading the book aloud.
-Below we have included ideas to accompany the reading of each book along with printables when needed.
-Do you have other activities you would use for this unit?
-Please share your ideas below!
+Below we have included ideas for diversity to accompany the reading of each book along with printables when needed.
+If you have additional ideas for diversity for these read alouds, please share your them below!

 Shades of People by Shelley Rotner and Sheila M Kelly

 The Skin You Live In by Michael Tyler

 As you read each book, spend time locating the title and author.
 Also find the front and back covers along with the title pages.

 Diversity Discussion Starter: What colors of skin can different people have?

 Use our PERSON OUTLINE.
 You may choose to print 4 or 5 of these sheets or use this version with 5 people on one page: PEOPLE OUTLINE.
 As students answer about skin colors, have volunteers color each person a different color.
 We love the idea of having a pack of Crayola Multicultural Crayons, Assorted Specialty Colors, Box Of 8 (click on the underlined words to purchase via Amazon.com.)
 As students discuss different skin colors, they can use the Multicultural Crayons to color in the people.
 These posters can serve as a visual representation as you go through the diversity unit.
 Children this age need concrete evidence for their understanding.
 If you would prefer, post the people in the room uncolored and have students color in the forms as part of your unit conclusion.

 Introduce Vocabulary: Shades – range of colors between dark and light (example: white, gray, black)